ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 fetch and will just eat a Stifle.
 I scoop before I give away that I'm not just on ANT.

--2 Preordain -1 Burning Wish, +1 Thoughtseize, +2 Empty the Warrens
+-2 Preordain -1 Burning Wish
++1 Thoughtseize, +2 Empty the Warrens

 G2: My hand is much better this time.
 I Duress and take some countermagic.
 On their second turn, they tap out to cast a Phyrexian Dreadnought and stifle it's